RainWangjie/today-electron/README.md

 # Today

 > An app helps you to remember things and do them quiet in time.

-WIP

----

-Wendell Hu, 2017-2018
+WIP.